Climate change in Rhode Island: Fishing and agriculture

 "Parts of Rhode Island's fishing and farming sectors may suffer as climate changes.
 Rising water temperatures can lower oxygen levels and otherwise alter freshwater and marine ecosystems.
 Some fish such as bass may flourish in the Northeast's warming waters, but key ocean fisheries, such as cod and lobster south of Cape Cod, are expected to decline.
 The loss of coastal wetlands could harm commercially important fish and shellfish, such as bass and clams.
 Climate change may also pose challenges for agriculture: Some farms may be harmed if more hot days and droughts reduce crop yields, or if more flooding and wetter springs delay their planting dates.
 Other farms may benefit from a longer growing season and the fertilizing effect of carbon dioxide".

 State policy

 Rhode Island participates in the Northeastern Regional Greenhouse Gas Initiative, an effort to reduce carbon dioxide emissions in the power sector through a market-based program.

 In December 2019, Rhode Island joined consideration for a multi-state gasoline cap-and-trade program.
 The plan aims to reduce transportation-related tailpipe emissions, and would levy a tax on fuel companies based on carbon dioxide emissions.
 The most ambitious version of the plan is projected to reduce the area's tailpipe emissions by 25% between 2022 and 2032.
 The program is in the public comment phase, with individual states determining whether to participate.
 The program could begin as early as 2022.
+In July 2024, a state agency co-received a $450 million federal grant for "community-driven solutions to cut climate pollution across New England," the US EPA announced.
+The Rhode Island Office of Energy Resources was in a coalition selected by EPA to receive the Climate Pollution Reduction Grant to address the climate crisis, upgrade air quality, and bolster environmental justice efforts.